 A multi-vari chart is a graphical representation of the relationships between factors and a response.
 Use a multi-vari chart to present analysis of variance data in a graphical form especially in the preliminary stages of data analysis to view data, possible relationships, and root causes for variation.
 Multi-vari charts are especially useful in understanding interactions.

-Minitab draws multi-vari charts for up to eight factors.
-The chart displays the means at each factor level combination.
+Minitab draws multi-vari charts for up to four factors.
+The chart displays the means at each factor level for every factor.

 Two factors interact if the effect of one factor on the response depends on the level of the other factor.
 An interaction between factors A and B would be denoted AB.

 For example, suppose there are two routes you can drive home.
 One is the expressway and the other is a side road.
 Both routes have about the same distance, but the speed limit on the expressway is much higher.
 When traffic is light, the expressway takes much less time than the side road.
 But at rush hour, the traffic on the expressway slows so much that the side road is actually faster.

 This is an example of an interaction between the two factors, route and time of day, where the response is the time home.
 In fact, this is the most extreme form of interaction, where the direction of an effect changes depending on the level of another factor.
 It would still be considered an interaction if the expressway was always the fastest route but the advantage was reduced at rush hour.